 - UTSA receives an allocation from the THECB and funds are limited.

 - A student can access his or her promissory note online at http://www.hhloans.com about 6-10 business days after accepting the loan.
-Students should sign the Promissory Note, and return it to the Texas Higher Education Coordinating Board.
+You may sign the application and promisssory note using the audit number from your Texas Drivers License.
+This number is located on the bottom of your drivers license or next to the photo.
+If you do not have a Texas drivers license, you should print and sign the Promissory Note, and return it to the Texas Higher Education Coordinating Board at the follow address:

 - Funds for this loan are provided annually by the State of Texas.

 - Funds will be available for disbursement after September 1.